The Nest

 Flip Tax

-If a seller is asking you to pay something else like a flip tax, that’s something that should have been disclosed from the start.
+Suppose a seller asks you to pay something else, like a flip tax, that should have been disclosed from the start.
 Unscrupulous sellers and agents sometimes slip these into the deal sheet after accepting an offer.
 This is the equivalent of raising the price and is not acceptable.
-Talk to your broker and attorney if you are in such a situation.
-They’ll be able to tell you if the seller is trying to pull a fast one.
-Flip tax is a seller’s closing cost.

 Are Buyer Closing Costs Tax Deductible?

 The short answer is no – most buyer closing costs are not tax-deductible.
-Taxes such as the mansion tax and mortgage recording tax may be added to your cost basis and thus shield capital gains when you sell.
+Taxes such as the mansion and mortgage recording tax may be added to your cost basis and thus shield capital gains when you sell.
 Please talk with your accountant to determine specific closing costs and see how they apply to your situation.

 How Can You Reduce Buyer Closing Costs in NYC?